plicease/App-clad/README.md

     Purge any logs that have collected under your home directory from using the `--log` option.

+- --list

+    List the clusters and aliases defined in your configuration.

 - --help

     Print help and exit.